ChristianDaza/PowerBI_report/README.md

 - New measure: profit per item.
 - Scatter graph: quantity sold against profit per item.
 - Pop slice bar: country and product catgory using bookmarks.
+- Navegation bar.

-Storres map page
+##### Store map page
-- Add map visualisation based on the geography hierarchy and bubbles size by ProfitYTD.
+- Map: based on the geography hierarchy od the tores table and bubbles size by ProfitYTD.
-- Add a slicer for each of the countries wiht the multiple and all selection options.
+- Slicer: for  countries with the multiple and all selection options.
-- Create Profit goal and revenue goal measures , which should be a 20% increase on the previous year's year-to-date profit.
+- New measure: Profit goal and revenue goal, a 20% increase on the previous year's year-to-date profit or revenue.
-- Create a drill through page from the Map page containing:Table(Description, Profit YTD, Total Orders and totla revenue), Column chart total orders by category, Gaguses for current and goal profit, Card visual for currently selected store.
+- Drill through page from the Map:
+   Top 5 product table (Description, Profit YTD, Total Orders and totla revenue), Column chart total orders by category,
+   Gagues for current and goal profit and revenue, Card visual for currently selected store.
-- Add a Store Tooltip page based on the  store's year-to-date profit performance against the profit target.
+- Store Tooltip: based on the store's year-to-date profit performance against the profit target.

-Cross-filtering and navigation
--  Edit inetrations  for visual in the Executive summary, Customer Detail and Product detail pages.

-- Complete navegation bars, with icons for each main page, which chnage color when hover and when ctl + shif + click it move to the page assigned ot the icon.
+- Navegation bar.

+##### SQL metrics
 Metrics for Users Outside the company Using SQL
-- Connect to the AZure SQL server using PGADMIN4
+- Connected to the Azure SQL server using.
-- Create csv file wiht the names of all the tables.
+- Created csv file with the names of all the tables within the database.
-- Create csv files with the column names of for each table.
+- Create csv files with the column names for each table.
 - Query the SQL database save the results as .csv files and the query .sql.

 ## Main Featues

--
--
+- Navegation bar to move between report pages.
+- Pop up slicer in product detail page to select product category and country.
+- Interactive map for store location displaying current vs goal profit for each store locations when hover.

 ## Licence
 [GPL-3.0](https://github.com/ChristianDaza/PowerBI_report/blob/main/LICENSE)